zulip/zulip/docs/testing/testing-with-casper.md

-# Web frontend black-box casperjs tests
+# Web frontend black-box CasperJS tests

 These live in `frontend_tests/casper_tests/`.
 This is a "black box" integration test; we load the frontend in a real (headless) browser,